david-levin11/Verification_Notebooks/README.md

 Follow the provided steps to authenticate cloud storage access and retrieve forecast guidance Analyze & Visualize
-Adjust parameters to generate maps, compare datasets, and verify event-specific forecasts
+Adjust parameters to generate maps, compare datasets, and verify event-specific forecasts Feel free to make copies of the notebooks and adjust them to suit your needs!
 ## 📬 Contact
 For questions, contributions, or collaboration, feel free to reach out!